fttlov/JCAdvance/README.md

   </details>

 #### Config.ini Settings
-AutoCalibrationEnabled=1 — (Default) Continuous background calibration is ON.
-Highly recommended.<br>
+AutoCalibrationEnabled=1 — (Default) Continuous background calibration is ON <br>
-AutoCalibrationEnabled=0 -  calibration is possible only in manual mode by hotkey BackgroundCalibSound=0 - debug beep for each successful auto-calibration
+AutoCalibrationEnabled=0 -  calibration is possible only in manual mode by hotkey <br>
+BackgroundCalibSound=0 - debug beep for each successful auto-calibration

   ### New Smart Gyro Sensitivity Adjustment